 How does ageing affect our senses?
 Can we hear a smoke alarm?
 Is our vision up to motorway driving?
-Would we notice a wasp settling on grass underfoot?
-Or a burning smell in the kitchen?
+Would we notice a wasp settling on the grass underfoot, or smell burning in the kitchen?

-As we grow older, most of us notice that we need the volume turned up a little on the television, or a brighter light when reading or a little extra sugar in our tea.
-This is due to the well documented fact that over the years our senses tend to become blunted i.e.
+As we grow older, most of us notice that we need the volume turned up a little on the television, or we need a brighter light when reading or a little extra sugar in our tea.
+This is due to the well-documented fact that over the years our senses tend to become blunted.

 How our senses work

-A certain amount of stimulation is required before the brain becomes aware of a sensation.
-The minimum level of stimulation is called the threshold.
-Ageing increases the thresholds so that a higher level of stimulation is needed in order to be aware of the sensation.
+A minimum level of stimulation is required before the brain becomes aware of a sensation.
+This minimum level is called the ‘sensory threshold’.
+Ageing increases these sensory thresholds so that a higher level of stimulation is needed before we become aware of a sensation.

-We might need more seasoning on our food for example or to turn the music a little louder.
+We might need more seasoning on our food for example, or we might need to turn the music a little louder.
 These adaptations to our lifestyle are easy to make.

 Behind the scenes – our brain and central nervous system

-However, in addition to wear and tear of the peripheral sensors – the eyes, the ears or the tongue say – our sensory perception may also be affected by gradual deterioration of the central nervous system and the brain itself.
-Messages are conveyed to the brain via routes that are susceptible to wear and tear and disease including dementia, or injury to the nervous system or spinal cord.
+However, in addition to the wear and tear of the peripheral sensors – the eyes, the ears or the tongue say – our sensory perception may also be affected by a gradual deterioration of the central nervous system and the brain itself.
+Messages are conveyed to the brain via routes that are susceptible to wear and tear and to disease, including dementia, or injury to the nervous system or to the spinal cord.

 The process of ageing varies among individuals according to genetics, environment and lifestyle.
-It seems likely that this process begins in our 20s and 30s but it can vary widely among individuals.
+It seems likely that this process begins in our 20s and 30s, but this can vary widely among individuals.

 How many people are significantly affected?